intersection-project/intersection/README.md

 TODO: Signal handlers so the docker runner doesn't need `--init`

+**BIG TODO:** WHEN WE GO OPEN SOURCE, add the repo url to Cargo.toml and update /version to link to the current git ref using build_info::PKG_REPOSITORY

 ## Setup/Deploy for Docker LogN-side

 using our fancy local repo